 It is true that at the time of the 1970 Illinois Constitutional Convention, the state’s pension systems were no better funded than they are today (Eric Madiar, Chief Legal Counsel to Illinois Senate President John Cullerton and Parliamentarian of the Illinois Senate).
 Any dialogue about TRS and other public pension systems being underfunded is misleading because it refers only to the retirement systems’ long-term unfunded liability (the current value of future financial obligations minus available assets).
-It is evident that Illinois policymakers, members of the Civic Committee and Civic Federation, and so-called journalists of the Chicago Tribune, and others want to renege on the constitutional promise to public employees.
+It is evident that Illinois policymakers, members of the Civic Committee and Civic Federation, and many so-called journalists of the Chicago Tribune and others want to renege on the constitutional guarantee to public employees.

-It is also true the unfunded liability of the pension systems grew exponentially because of the state’s inconsistent funding methods, unreliable accounting methods, and “special deals” made by legislators (and sometimes with union and business community stakeholders that were to be funded) with future monies.
-The scapegoating of public employees (especially teachers) exacerbated by greed and corruption particularly flagrant in the financial sector exploded into the Great Recession.
-Of course, this came after eight years of inordinate military spending for two “costly” wars and deregulation and unprecedented tax cuts for the wealthy by the federal, state and local governments.
+It is also true the unfunded liability of the pension systems grew exponentially because of the state’s inconsistent funding methods, unreliable accounting methods, and “special deals” made by legislators (and sometimes with union and business community stakeholders) that were to be funded with future monies.
+The scapegoating of public employees (especially teachers), exacerbated by greed and corruption particularly flagrant in the financial sector, exploded into the Great Recession.
+Of course, this came after eight years of inordinate military spending for two costly wars and deregulation and unprecedented tax cuts for the wealthy by the federal, state and local governments.
 This tsunami of debt intensified every state’s budget deficits.
-We can add fiscal irresponsibility, incompetence, avarice, and corruption to Illinois' financial debacle.
+We can also add fiscal irresponsibility, incompetence, avarice, and corruption to Illinois' financial debacle.

 Consider the funding records of these Illinois governors to the Teachers’ Retirement System since 1949.
 The following is the total employer’s (the state’s) contribution as a percentage of the actuarial requirement (TRS):